vzolotar/Client-Distribution-App/README.md

 <img src="https://github.com/vzolotar/Client-Distribution-App/blob/main/images/ClientDestribution1.JPG" >

-An example of the PowerScript code used in the "release” button on clicked() event
+An example of the PowerScript code used in the "release” button on clicked() event.

 ````markdown
 Int net